Frequently asked questions about orthodontics

 Orthodontics (also referred to as dentofacial orthopedics) is a specialized form of dentistry that focuses on the diagnosis, prevention, and treatment of dental and facial abnormalities.

 An orthodontist is a dental specialist who has received two to three years of additional training and experience.
-Dr. Gupta is able to straighten teeth, correct misaligned jaw structure, and improve the function of your smile.
+Dr. Gupta is able to straighten teeth, correct misaligned jaw structures, and improve the function of your smile.

 If you want to improve the look and feel of your smile, then any age can be a great time to see an orthodontist.
 The American Association of Orthodontists recommends that children first visit an orthodontist around the age of seven; however, orthodontic treatment is not exclusive to children and teens.